NOLAI/libpep/README.md

 This means that during initial encryption, the ultimate receiver(s) do(es) not yet need to be known.
 Data can initially be encrypted for one key, and later rekeyed and potentially reshuffled (in case of identifiers) for another key, leading to asynchronous end-to-end encryption with built-in pseudonymisation.

-Apart from a Rust crate, this library also contains a WASM library for usage in the browser or web applications, enabled with the `wasm` feature.
+Apart from a Rust crate, this library also contains a WASM (JavaScript / TypeScript) library for usage in the browser or web applications with a similar API, enabled with the `wasm` feature.

 ## Applications

-For pseudonymization, the core operation is *reshuffle* with `n`.
+For pseudonymization, the core operation is *reshuffle* with `s`.
-It modifies a main pseudonym with a factor `n` that is specific to a user (or user group) receiving the pseudonym.
+It modifies a main pseudonym with a factor `s` that is specific to a user (or user group) receiving the pseudonym.
-After applying a user specific factor `n`, a pseudonym is called a *local pseudonym*.
+After applying a user specific factor `s`, a pseudonym is called a *local pseudonym*.
-The factor `n` is typically tied to the *access group* or *domain of a user*.
+The factor `s` is typically tied to the *access group* or *domain of a user*.

 Using only a reshuffle is insufficient, as the pseudonym is still encrypted with the public key `Y` (which can be decrypted by the secret key `y`).
 To allow a user to decrypt the encrypted pseudonym, a *rekey* with `k` is needed, in combination with a protocol to hand the user the secret key `k*y`.